Indian labour law refers to laws regulating employment in India. There are over fifty national laws and many more state-level laws.

 An Act to provide for certain benefits to employees in case of sickness, maternity and employment injury.
 The Act applies to all factories, Shops, Hotels & Restaurants and other establishments using power and employing 10 or more persons or wages not exceeding Rs.
 15,000/-pm.

-Andhra Pradesh Labour Welfare Fund Act, 1987
+Telangana Labour Welfare Fund Act, 1987

 With the rapid growth of industries in the State welfare of the labour has assumed great importance.
 It was agreed in the Labour Minister’s Conference held at Bangalore in the month of October, 1961 that all States should enact a law for the constitution of statutory Labour Welfare Fund on the analogy of the law existing in the States of Maharashtra and Gujarat; and the National Commission for Labour also considered the need for such statutory Labour Welfare Boards in all the States.
 The Andhra Pradesh State Labour Advisory Board had recommended for a similar legislation for this State also.